w3c/hcls-drug-drug-interaction/README.md

    -- Vocabulary: A precise vocabulary describing/defining the data model

-   -- Serializations: one or more serialization formats of the abstract data model, such as Structured Product Labeling (HL7 CDA), JSON/JSON-LD)
+   -- Serializations: one or more serialization formats of the abstract data model, such as XML, JSON/JSON-LD, Structured Product Labeling (HL7 CDA),

 - Demonstration of how the minimum information model can support medication reconciliation